The euro coin series comprises eight different denominations: 1, 2, 5, 10, 20 and 50 cents, €1 and €2.

 If the coins have been treated with chemical or other hazardous substances, separate standard packaging units must be prepared and accompanied by a written declaration specifying the exact substances that have been used.

-Similarly, unfit coins collected for charitable purposes (such as "fountain coins") must be packaged in distinct standardized containers accompanied by a written declaration specifying the nature and specific cause of the damage.
+Similarly, unfit coins collected for charitable purposes (such as 'fountain coins') must be packaged in separate standardized containers accompanied by a written declaration specifying the nature and specific cause of the damage.

-The regulations governing counterfeit euro coins are contained in the Decree of 1 March 2002 by the Ministry for the Economy and Finance implementing the indications given in EC Council Regulation No 1338/2001 of 28.06.2001.
+The regulations governing counterfeit euro coins are contained in the Decree of 1 March 2002 by the Ministry of Economy and Finance implementing the indications given in EC Council Regulation No 1338/2001 of 28.06.2001.

 When any of the above receive suspect coins, they must give a receipt to the bearer, and immediately send the coins to the Centro Nazionale di Analisi (CNAC) at the Italian State Printing Works and Mint.
 If the coins are then found to be genuine, the State Mint will inform the Cassa Speciale per le monete a debito dello Stato, and the bearer will be reimbursed for the face value of the coins withdrawn.
 If, on the other hand, the coins are found to be counterfeit, no reimbursement will be made.

-For the deposit and withdrawal of the packages, banks and Poste Italiane must issue an exemption from liability warrant for the facilitated coin deposit and withdrawal procedure, and if they intend to avail themselves of a CIT company, to notify the identities of the company staff members assigned to the deposit and/or withdrawal of the boxes of coins.
+For the deposit and withdrawal of the packages, banks and Poste Italiane must issue an exemption from liability warrant for the facilitated procedure, and if they intend to avail themselves of a CIT company, to notify the identities of the company staff members assigned to the deposit and/or withdrawal of the coins.

-This documentation (the form to fill-in is available at all Bank of Italy branches), must be exhibited at the Rome CDM branch.
-Banks not present in Rome shall deliver the necessary documentation to the branch at which they have their central bank account, which will forward it to Rome CDM branch.
+This documentation (the form to fill in is available at all Bank of Italy branches), must be exhibited at the point at which deposits will be made.
+Banks not present on the collection points territory shall deliver the necessary documentation to the branch at which they have their central bank account, which will forward it to the nearest collection point.

-Deposits and withdrawals must be booked in advance and agreed with the Rome CDM branch.
+Deposits and withdrawals must be booked in advance and agreed with the appointed collection points.

 |Denomination||No. rolls||Coins/roll||No. coins|

-Each box must carry a label showing the following data:
+Each box must carry a label showing the following information/details:

-- the corporate name of the cash handler (CIT) that made the package,
+- the corporate name of the cash handler (CIT) that assembled the package,

-Each roll must indicate the country (IT for Italy) and the code number of the cash handler that has sorted and packaged the coins.
-Codes are assigned by the Bank of Italy upon request by the interested companies.
+Each roll must bear the words 'authenticated coins' and indicate the denomination and quantity, the checking date and the code number of the cash handler that sorted and packaged the coins.
+Codes are assigned by the Bank of Italy upon request from the interested companies.
 Requests should be submitted to: